aspose-slides/Aspose.Slides-API-References/english/androidjava/com.aspose.slides/backdrop3dscene/_index.md

 ---
 title: Backdrop3DScene
-second_title: Aspose.Slides for Android via Java API Reference
+second_title: Aspose.Slides for Java API Reference
 description: Defines a plane in which effects such as glow and shadow are applied in relation to the shape they are being applied to.
 type: docs
 weight: 34
-url: /androidjava/com.aspose.slides/backdrop3dscene/
+url: /java/com.aspose.slides/backdrop3dscene/
 ---
 **Inheritance:**
 java.lang.Object, [com.aspose.slides.PVIObject](../../com.aspose.slides/pviobject)